cmanley/gitlist-docker/README.md

 | **GITLIST_THEME** | This can be the name of any existing gitlist theme (default, bootstrap3, bootstrap3-wide)                        |
 | **TZ**            | Specify the time zone to use.
 Default is UTC.
 In most cases, use the value in the host's /etc/timezone file.     |

-The theme called "default" is the default theme in the original source distribution of gitlist.
+The theme called "default" is the default theme in the original source distribution of GitList.
 In this Docker build however, the default theme has been changed to "bootstrap3-wide" which is a 100% wide variant of the "bootstrap3" theme.

 Security information
 --------------------

-* nginx runs as nobody:nobody and forwards requests to php-fpm which executes the gitlist code.
+* nginx runs as nobody:nobody and forwards requests to php-fpm which executes the GitList code.
 * php-fpm runs with uid nobody and with the gid of the GITLIST_GID environment variable if given, else with gid of the host volume.
 * It's important to always protect your host's volume by adding the ":ro" attribute to the docker run -v option as in the examples above.
+* The URI /phpinfo.php exists, so you may want to deny access to it in your proxy.